hhxjqm/terp_travel/README.md

 Users can search for desired information such as addresses or restaurants by entering keywords.
 They have the option to save or delete the search results from the database.

+## Technologies Used

+- Backend: Built using Node.js and Express.
+- Database: Application data is stored in MongoDB.
+- Authentication: Implemented Google Authenticator for enhanced security.

 ## API

 [Local Business Data](https://rapidapi.com/letscrape-6bRBa3QguO5/api/local-business-data)  --By OpenWeb Ninja